Rebase Guide

 Now switch to the branch you want to rebase, for this example we’re going to use

-, fetching may be needed if you don’t have the branch locally yet (for this use case, we will assume you don’t):git fetch git checkout my-feature
+my-feature, fetching may be needed if you don’t have the branch locally yet (for this use case, we will assume you don’t):git fetch git checkout my-feature -

 Now we will rebase our